basin-genesis-hub/bgh_atlas_/_posts/TEMPLATE.md

 # Provide a category from Depositional, Tectonic or Coupled
 category: 'Tectonic'

-# Provide a sub category such as Compression, Extension, Strike-slip for Tectonic and so on.
+# Provide a sub category such as Compression, Extension, Strike-slip, Conceptual, Case-study.
 subcategory: 'Compression'

-# Provide a thumbnail image to be displayed with the list entry (Optional)
+# Provide a thumbnail image to be displayed with the list entry.
 thumbnail: 'https://www.earthbyte.org/BGH_Wordpress/wp-content/uploads/2019/07/SlabPlateauCollision_white_background.jpg'

 # Please do not change the icon field